nsay/Clipz/README.md

 # Clipz

-This project is a collection of gaming streaming clips.
+[WIP] This project is a collection of gaming streaming clips.

 Tech Stack:
 1. Angular CLI version 15.1.6